Pauline Hanson's One Nation

-Pauline Hanson's One Nation (PHON or ONP), also known as One Nation or One Nation Party, is a right-wing populist political party in Australia.
-It is led by Pauline Hanson.
+One Nation (ON), or Pauline Hanson's One Nation (PHON), is a conservative right-wing populist political party in Australia.
+It is led by its founder, former representative, and incumbent senator Pauline Hanson.

-One Nation had electoral success in the late 1990s, before suffering an extended decline after 2001.
-Its leaders have been accused, charged, and later acquitted, of fraud, and the party has suffered from numerous defections, resignations and other internal scandals which culminated in Hanson's resignation from the party.
-One Nation's policies and platform have been much criticised as being racist and xenophobic.
-Nevertheless, One Nation has had a profound impact on debates on multiculturalism and immigration in Australia.
-Following Hanson's return as leader and the 2016 federal election, the party gained 4 seats in the Senate, including one for Hanson herself, in Queensland.
+The party had electoral success when it was established in the late 1990s, before suffering an extended decline after 2001.
+Nevertheless, it has had a profound impact on debates on multiculturalism and immigration in Australia.
+Following Hanson's return as leader and the 2016 federal election, the party gained four seats in the Senate, including one for Hanson herself, in Queensland.
+Since 2025, the party has had four seats in the senate.